Evs – The story

 Once upon a time there was a girl called Drosoula.
 Drosoula comes from the European country with the most of the islands.
 It was the last year of her studies and she was thinking:

 ‘’ What I am gonna do after..’’.
-Thinking of this one day that she was scrolling on facebook, she saw this program in a post.
-EVS step up-build your career in Romania and she clicked on the link
+Thinking of this one day when she was scrolling on Facebook, she saw this program in a post.
+EVS step up-build your career in Romania and she clicked on the link.

-She wasn’t actually expect to be chosen but she did the application and one day the e-mail tone rang.
+She wasn’t actually expecting to be chosen but she did the application and one day the e-mail tone rang.
 She was announced that she has been chosen for the program [So if you see an application don’t hesitate to apply cause of the rejection you never know] So she made her luggage and she took the flight to Romania.

-After some weeks two new flat mates came and the apartment them were complete 4 and ready for a poker game, but none of them had cards.
-There was a guy from France, one from Turkey, a girl from Lithuania and her from the country with the many islands and this could be the begging of a great joke that almost most of the country has.
-Their cohabitation in the apartment was really good in the begging cause every one of them was a unique personality.
-Drosoula learn many things about the other and during living with others.
+After some weeks two new flat mates came at the apartment.
+We were complete: 4 and ready for a poker game, but none of them had cards.
+There was a guy from France, one from Turkey, a girl from Lithuania and I from the country with the many islands and this could be the beginning of a great joke that most of the countries have.
+Their cohabitation in the apartment was really good in the beginning because every one of them was a unique personality.
+Drosoula learned many things about the other and about living with others.
 This apartment was a lively Europe.

 Evs- experiences with other volunteers